h6ah4i/mulsellistprefcompat/README.md

 Backport MultiSelectListPreference class to older android devices.

-Originally MultiSelectListPreference was introduced to API level 11 (Honeycmb).
+Originally MultiSelectListPreference was introduced to API level 11 (Honeycomb).
-And official compatibility library does not includes this class.
+And official support package does not include this class.
-This library introduces compatible class for MultiSelectListPreference.
+This library introduces compatible class of MultiSelectListPreference.

 Usage